All About Monitor Lizards

 Does It Like To Be Petted?

 This all depends on how domesticated they are.
-If born in captivity, or if a baby monitor lizard is adopted when young, they are easier to tame.
-Regular human contact will help them grow on you – they typically enjoy being scratched under their chin, on their back, behind their ears, and on top of their head – just behind their eyes.
-If they start inflating their throats and hissing you’re doing something wrong.
-If they breathe deeply then they’re enjoying what you’re doing.
+If born in captivity or if a baby monitor lizard is adopted when young, they are easier to tame.
+Regular human contact will help them grow on you.
+They typically enjoy being scratched under their chin, on their back, behind their ears, and on top of their head—just behind their eyes.
+If they start inflating their throats and hissing, you’re doing something wrong.
+If they breathe deeply, then they’re enjoying what you’re doing.

 Are Monitor Lizards Dangerous?

 Most of us have known a small reptile owner who has kept a frog, turtle, or even an iguana as a pet.
 Some may even consider these pets to be cute or intriguing, but the fact is that monitor lizards are not that easily domesticated, and they can be dangerous when forced to live in a human environment.
-While most pet lizards are small and can be kept in a small glass aquarium, monitor lizards can grow to humongous sizes, up to over 7 feet in length.
-Not only can these animals grow to be relatively large, depending on species, but they can be rather ferocious, to the point where some experts claim they are impossible to domesticate or tame.
+While most pet lizards are small and can be kept in a small glass aquarium, monitor lizards can grow to humongous sizes, up to over 7 feet long.
+Not only can these animals grow relatively large, depending on species, but they can be rather ferocious, to the point where some experts claim they are impossible to domesticate or tame.

 Taking Care Of Your Monitor Lizard